 104 Pages Posted: 28 Oct 2019 Last revised: 6 Nov 2021

-This paper studies why investors buy dividend-paying assets and how they time their consumption accordingly.
-We combine administrative bank data linking customers’ consumption transactions and income to detailed portfolio data and survey responses on financial behavior.
+This paper studies why investors buy dividend-paying assets and how they time consumption accordingly.
+We combine administrative bank data linking customers’ consumption and income to portfolio data and survey responses on financial behavior.
 We find that private consumption is excessively sensitive to dividend income.
 Investors across wealth, income, and age distributions increase spending precisely around days of dividend receipt.
 Our results are at odds with a number of existing rational and behavioral explanations such as financial constraints and impulsiveness.
 Instead, consumption responses reflect ‘planned’ excess sensitivity, driven by investors who select dividend portfolios, anticipate dividend income, and plan consumption accordingly.
-Our results contribute to the literature on a dividend clientele and provide evidence of ‘planned’ excess sensitivity.

 Keywords: Consumption, Stock market wealth, Dividends, Excess sensitivity, Self-control, Household finance, Retail investors